 In an era of uncertainty and economic and personal strain, we want you to know that the Pacific Council on International Policy is here for our members and the broader community.

 While we cannot host in-person events in the same way we have for the past 25 years, we are scheduling new program formats so you can stay connected to vital information about global affairs.
 This guide aims to describe the different activities we are offering and how you can stay connected during this time.
 All virtual events will be posted to our activities page, and members can register as usual through our website for information about how to join.

 Keynote Video Calls

 As we have done in person for the past 25 years, we will continue to bring you high-level conversations with experts across fields relevant to international policy discourse, except these conversations will be held through our Zoom video conference platform.
 Members will still have the opportunity to pose questions to our speakers during these Zoom calls, and speakers and moderators will be featured on video.
 We have added security measures to our Zoom service to ensure a safe, private conversation.

 The Pacific Council continues to organize exclusive conversations with some of the biggest names in international policy for our sustaining member community.
 These intimate virtual discussions allow for sustaining members to meet experts and decision makers on the most pressing issues of the day.

-Rapid Response Dialogues for the Corporate Community
+Virtual Roundtables for the Corporate Community

 Whether you are already a supporter, member, or learning about the Pacific Council for the first time, please consider supporting our work to promote global engagement in Los Angeles and California.
 Like many nonprofits, the Pacific Council relies on the support of our generous donors, and the pandemic is already having an adverse effect on our revenue.
 Any support you can provide at this time would be greatly appreciated.